 - Home Price: $222,300 median purchase price; $998 median monthly rent

 Atlanta is one of the best cities in the South for singles!
-Not only does this Georgia city offer career opportunities with major corporations like the Coca-Cola Company and Delta Airlines, but it’s also an affordable place to live.
-Singles will enjoy life in the Big Peach, thanks to its bustling nightlife scene, year-round professional sporting events, and diverse music culture!
+Not only does this Georgia city offer career opportunities with major corporations like the Coca-Cola Company, Delta Airlines, and Home Depot, but it’s also an affordable place to live.
+Additionally, there are 57 colleges and universities in the Atlanta area like Emory University and the Georgia Institute of Technology, which means there’s a higher concentration of singles getting an education.
+Residents enjoy life in the Big Peach thanks to its bustling nightlife scene, year-round professional sporting events, and diverse music culture!

 Things to Do in Atlanta